 What is an apology letter?

-It is a type of piece of writing that someone writes to express the feeling of regret based on something that happened in the past due to carelessness or negligence of the person.
+It is a type of writing that someone writes to express the feeling of regret based on something that happened in the past due to the person’s carelessness or negligence.
 In the professional world, people are expected to behave in a certain way.
 They are told the code of conduct that they must follow.
-It makes them look professional and their behavior is regarded as professional behavior.
+It makes them look professional, and their behaviour is regarded as professional.
 So, when someone does not behave professionally, they should regret and apologize.

 Why is an apology letter important?

-Common mistakes people make while writing apology letter:
+Common mistakes people make while writing apology letters:

-People express their regretful feelings because they feel that this is the only way they can keep the serious consequences of showing unprofessional behavior at bay.
-However, most people don’t pull off.
+People express their regretful feelings because they feel this is the only way to keep the serious consequences of showing unprofessional behaviour at bay.
+However, most people don’t pull it off.
 This happens because people generally make the following mistakes:

-2. Another most common mistake is being defensive in the letter.
+- Another common mistake is being defensive in the letter.
 This approach annoys the employer a lot.
-People try to defend themselves and their unprofessional acts in addition to accepting their mistakes.
-When people become defensive, the employer feels that they won’t correct themselves because they have many justifications to prove that what has been considered wrong is not wrong in actuality.
+People try to defend themselves and their unprofessional acts and accept their mistakes.
+When people become defensive, the employer feels that they won’t correct themselves because they have many justifications to prove that what has been considered wrong is not actually wrong.

 What are the basic components of the apology letter?